About

 Director of Communications & Legal Affairs

-Having attained a Masters in International Relations from UCD, Richard proceeded to study Law and was called to the Bar of Ireland in 2013.
-In addition to a Diploma in Sports Law from the Law Society and an Advanced Diploma in Social Media & Media Law from the King’s Inns, Richard also has qualifications in Sports Psychology and Strategic Communications.
-A keen writer, Richard is a regular contributor to several websites and publications.
+A qualified barrister, Richard was called to the Bar of Ireland in 2013.
+Having attained a Masters in International Relations from UCD, proceeded to study Law and in more recent years has added a Diploma in Sports Law from the Law Society and an Advanced Diploma in Social Media & Media Law from the King’s Inns to his portfolio.
+Richard also has qualifications in Sports Psychology and Strategic Communications.

-Before joining Rugby Players Ireland in January 2017, Richard practiced at the Four Courts and also gained considerable experience in dealing with some of the country’s top athletes and brands through his work with Line Up Sports Media Entertainment.
+Before joining Rugby Players Ireland in January 2017, Richard practiced at the Four Courts, was published in several national and regional publications, and also gained considerable experience in dealing with some of the country’s top athletes and brands through his work with Line Up Sports Media Entertainment.
+He has recently linked up with B5 Consultancy, a UK based group that works with businesses to help create risk averse, respectful and defensive cultures within their organisations.

 Finola